Giant non-equilibrium fluctuations in diffusion in freely-suspended liquid films: Introduction

 \section{Introduction}

 Fick's flow arises whenever a concentration gradient is present in a multicomponent fluid.
-The presence of this flux is the evidence of non-equlibrium condition; recently, fluctuations much stronger than equlibrium ones have been reported in systems made by couples of ordinary miscible fluids. \cite{vailati97_2,vailati98,brogioli00,brogioli00_2} These non-equilibrium fluctuations are originated by the termally excited velocity fluctuations, that displace volumes of fluid in layers with different concentrations.
-Also, it has been shown that this effect is the only origin of the Fick's flow \cite{brogioli01}.
+The presence of this flux is the evidence of non-equlibrium condition; fluctuations much stronger than equlibrium ones have been reported in systems during diffusion between couples of ordinary miscible fluids.~\cite{vailati97_2, vailati98, brogioli00, brogioli00_2} These non-equilibrium fluctuations are originated by the termally excited velocity fluctuations, that displace volumes of fluid in layers with different concentrations; it has been shown that this effect accounts for the whole Fick's flow.~\cite{brogioli01}

-Until now, the performed experiments and the developed theory concerned three dimensional fluids, where fluctuations, though stronger than the equilibrium ones, are always very weak, and can be considered the low-frequency tail of a process that happens mainly at the molecular level.
-In this paper, I use the theory of non-equilibrium fluctuations \cite{vailati97} to show that, in two dimensions, the fluctuations are very strong, and that they have a macroscopic, non negligible component.
-The calculation of the Fick's flow in an ideal two-dimensional liquid gives the already known divergence, that here I interpret as the effect of the divergence of the fluctuations at long wavelengths; the usual Saffman formula \cite{saffman76} can be obtained when considering the drag due to the surrounding fluids.
+Until now, the experiments were performed with usual three dimensional fluids, where the fluctuations are very small~\cite{in_scrittura}: in microgravity~\cite{gradflex} (a conditions under which they become stronger) the fluctuations are less than 1/1000 of the macroscopic concentration difference in the solution.
+The fluctuations are unlikely to produce any effect on chemical reactions or on physical processes.
+In order to investigate the phenomenon in different dimensionalities, in Sect.~\ref{sect:mathematical:model}, we recall the theory of non-equilibrium fluctuations~\cite{vailati97} and we extend it to two-dimensional fluids.
+The result is that the fluctuations are much more intense and the long wavelenght fluctuations significantly contribute to the diffusion process.

-Usually, diffusion coefficient in freely suspended liquid films is measured by FRAP (fluorescence recovery after photobleaching); in a FRAP experiment, a spot is bleached on a film that contains a fluorescent dye, by a strong laser radiation; then, the diffusion of the bleached fluorophores is observed as a progressive smearing of the bleached spot.
-In this paper, I present the calculation of the power spectrum expected for the fluctuations arising during the diffusion of a component, that starts with a gaussian distribution, similar to what happens in FRAP experiments.
-The results should be valid for completely liquid films; I propose that the measurement of deviations from the expected spectrum could be used to study the effect of rigid structures in the film, or the interaction with surrounding media.
+As already highlighted, the diffusive flow can be seen as the effect of mixing due to the non-equilibrium fluctuations~\cite{brogioli01}.
+In Sect.~\ref{sect:diffusion}, we show that the contribution of the long wavelength fluctuations is negligible in three-dimensional fluids and thus the non-equilibrium fluctuations can be considered as the low-frequency tail of the diffusion process, which mainly happens at the molecular level.
+On the other hand, the contribution of the long wavelength fluctuations to the diffusion flow diverges for two-dimensional fluids, thus emphasising that the long wavelength fluctuations play a major role in two dimensions.
+The divergence has been known since a long time as the so-called ``Stokes paradox''; here, the paradox is described in terms of the fluctuating hydrodynamics theory.